bitshares/bitshares-ui/app/help/en/index.md

 This is the reference wallet of BitShares Blockchain which connects to BitShares Blockchain nodes (bitshares-core).

-This reference wallet is a browser based wallet, which means your keys are stored locally in your browser and never leaves it while using the wallet.
-You should never expose your keys to anyone as transactions are signed locally before transmitting them to a node.

-BitShares Blockchain Reference wallet users can:

-- Login to BitShares Blockchain with their private keys to send and receive core cryptocurrency BTS.
-- Issue new tokens or utilize issued tokens at BitShares Blockchain.
-- Send, receive, burn/issue and freeze/unfreeze issued tokens at BitShares Blockchain.
-- Send memos and Propose transactions for BitShares Blockchain other users.

 This help section gives a brief overview and describes the most basic concepts of this application.